bbbbbr/canyon-racer/README.md

 Top Down Racing Demo for the Game Boy with a Vertical Parallax Effect.

-This project started with wanting to try a vertical parallax effect on the original Game Boy, similar to the kind seen in the "[Demotronic](https://demozoo.org/productions/20662/)" Game Boy Color demo by [1.000.000 Boys](https://demozoo.org/productions/20662/).
+This project started by expirimenting with a vertical parallax effect on the original Game Boy, similar to the kind in the "[Demotronic](https://demozoo.org/productions/20662/)" Game Boy Color demo by [1.000.000 Boys](https://demozoo.org/productions/20662/).
 It has grown into a mini-game demo.

 ![Canyon Racer Intro Splash Screen](/info/canyon_racer_intro_splash.png)
 ![Canyon Racer Gameplay Screen](/info/canyon_racer_gameplay.png)